Ankit-Cherian/Mac-Health-Analyzer/README.md

 ## Open Source

-This is open source - feel free to fork it, modify it, or do whatever you want with it.
-If you add something cool, open a PR.
+This is open source - feel free to fork it.
+If you add something, open a PR.
 If you find bugs, open an issue.

 ## What It Does